drawcall/Proton/README.md

 - Integratable into any game engine
 - Veriety of behaviors
 - Three kinds of emitters which can simulate many different physical effects
+- The 3d version of the proton engine is here https://a-jie.github.io/three.proton/

 ## Usage
 ```javascript